rezashariatmadar/SE-prj/docs/README.md

 Triple-quoted docstrings are automatically extracted.

 ### JavaScript
+Use the `@doc` annotation in your JavaScript comments when you want content to be included in the documentation.
+The documentation system will find these special comments and extract them.

 ```javascript
 // @doc This will be included in documentation
 ```

 ### CSS
+Block comments starting with `/**` in CSS files will be recognized as documentation comments and included in the generated documentation.

 ```css
 /** This will be included in documentation */
 ```

 ### HTML
+For HTML files, use HTML comments with the `@doc` annotation to mark content for documentation extraction.

 ```html
 <!-- @doc This will be included in documentation -->
 ```